Bastille Default Templates and Customization

 Given these simple requirements you can execute any Bastille sub-command in any

-order by defining them one per line in the Bastillefile
+order by defining them one per line in the Bastillefile.

 Simple Bastillefile Example: nginx